mehamasum/mehamasum.github.io/blog/source/_posts/interview-at-automattic.md

 Same as the code test, my coding styles, unit testing, git commit messages, etc were under the microscope.

 Another important part of the trial is to evaluate how I was communicating.
-I was asked to leave a cumulative update every week (in an internal blogging tool named P2), on how I am approaching the problem each day so my reviewer would know my thought process.
+I was asked to leave a cumulative updates every week (in an internal blogging tool named P2), on what I am doing and how I am approaching the problem each day (so my reviewer would know my thought process).
 It was also important for my recruiter to see how I was communicating with my trial buddy (over Slack, Github, and P2) to determine if I would be a good fit.

 The trial involved reading a lot of legacy code.
-I also had to make some architectural decisions and had to document them in the P2 blog.
+I also had to make some architectural decisions and had to document why I choose one path over another in the P2 blog.

 This part was paid.
 It took around four weeks to finish (people usually do it in about six weeks).
 With this passed, you are sure to receive an offer.